Business in Trouble?

 HERE TO HELP

 As a Director of a Company, you have a duty to run the business correctly.
 If insolvency is likely then as a director, you have a legal obligation to act in the best interest of the creditors of the company.

 How do you determine whether your business is in trouble?
 There are a couple of questions that you can ask yourself:

-1. Can the business pay it’s debt as and when they fall due?
+1. Can the business pay its debts as and when they fall due?

 2. Does the company owe more than the assets that it has (Book Insolvent)

-3. Has a County Court Judgment been issued – although this may not confirm that the business is insolvent.
+3. Has a Court Judgment been issued against you or the Company?